tmudway/BAMO/README.md

 * Textures and models can be reloaded without rebooting with the shortcut F3+T
 * If no BAMO resource pack is shown, make sure you've set the folder setting correctly in Blockbench
 ## Changelog
+### 0.4.3
+* Added wizard menus for particles and simplified hitbox
+* Fixed issue with exporter not loading CSS
+* Added BAMO Crate, a block that can be converted to BAMO blocks using the stonecutter
+* Added the option to create a BAMO Crate recipe to wizard
 ### 0.4.2
 * Added option for custom hitboxes with buffer (Have to be manually added to JSON)
 * Started work on splitting wizard into multiple individual components